jradavenport/WWU-seminar-2018/README.md

 # WWU-seminar-2018
-Astro/Phys seminar on practical coding and data science techniques
+A seminar on practical coding and data science techniques.
+Intended for mid-to-upper level undergraduates, or anyone interested in starting to do astronomy research projects.

+Check out the Syllabus for labs!